techplus2024/Platform/README.md

 # Incentivized Cyber Threat Intelligence Sharing Platform

-Cyber Threat Intelligence (CTI) presents information about cyber security threats and enables organizations to deal with these threats and proactively defend themselves against them.
+Cyber Threat Intelligence (CTI) presents information about cyber security threats and enables organizations to deal with them and proactively defend themselves against them.
 However, few organizations share their knowledge in a structured way via a sharing platform.
 Thus, we integrated incentives to motivate organizational CTI sharing.

 We first introduce our [Live Prototype](https://platform.uversy.com/) and explain the [Architecture](#architecture).
 Subsequently, we present the implementation of the [Blockchain](#blockchain) and the [Off-Chain Database](#offchain).
 Finally, we outline the [Backend Server and Frontend](#backend).